-The UAE Flag Day is here once again and the popular Kite Beach in Dubai will be decorated with a flag garden with red, green, white, and black — the colours of the UAE flag.
-Yay!
+The UAE Flag Day is here once again and the popular Kite Beach in Dubai is decorated with a flag garden with red, green, white, and black — the colours of the UAE flag.

 Also Read: What are the 7 emirates of the UAE?

 Ever since the event was launched in 2013, Kite Beach has been adorned with hundreds of UAE flags, hence the name: Flag Garden.

 This 2020, the Government of Dubai Media Office, GDMO, has launched the seventh edition of ‘Flag Garden’ at Kite Beach in Jumeirah, in response to the call from His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai, to celebrate Flag Day.

 HH Sheikh Mohammed bin Rashid Al Maktoum and HH Sheikh Hamdan bin Rashid Al Maktoum in UAE Flag Garden 2020